BIO2014 : Animal Physiology

 - Teaching Location: Newcastle City Campus

 |Semester 1 Credit Value:||10|

 Lectures present an overview of physiological processes.
 Different vertebrate and invertebrate groups will be covered, as well as some adaptations to different environments.
-Lectures cover topics including: nervous and sensory systems; muscles; respiration and circulation; water balance and excretion.
+Lectures cover topics including: membrane physiology, nervous and sensory systems; muscles; respiration and circulation; water balance and excretion; digestion.

 Practical classes provide experience in making, reporting and interpreting measurements from live animal tissues.
 Classes focus on the physiology of insects: neuron structure and function; muscle action and control.

 Lectures will cover the following aspects of animal physiology:

 - Membrane physiology, including transport, pumps and membrane potentials